-Yuri Doolan has won the AKS Research Paper Contest for Korean Studies, for the best paper written by a graduate student in any field of Korean Studies.
+Yuri Doolan has won the Academy of Korean Sudies Research Paper Contest for Korean Studies, for the best paper written by a graduate student in any field of Korean Studies.
 The contest is sponsored by the Graduate School of Korean Studies at the Academy of Korean Studies in Gyeonggi-do, South Korea.
 Yuri's paper was entitled "The Korean Children of American GIs and the Origins of Intercountry Adoption."

 Gavin Fort has received the Schallek Award, granted by the Medieval Academy of America, and Bernadotte E. Schmitt Grant, granted by the American Historical Association.

 Sam Kling has been awarded a Bordin/Gillette Fellowship for research at the Bentley Library at the University of Michigan.

 Richard Lutjens (Ph.D.
 2012), currently a visiting assistant professor at Texas Tech University, has accepted a promotion to assistant professor (tenure-track) at Texas Tech, effective September 2016.

 Wen-Qing Ngoei (Ph.D.
 2015) has been awarded the Henry Chauncey '57 Postdoctoral fellowship in the Brady-Johnson Grand Strategy Program under the auspices of Yale's International Security Studies program.
 His book manuscript, The Arc of Containment: Britain, Malaya, Singapore and the Rise of American Hegemony in Southeast Asia, 1941-76, is now under contract to be published in Cornell University Press's The United States in the World series.